xunleii/go-tinystatus/README.md

 * Edit the checks file `checks.csv`
 * To add incidents or maintenance, edit `incidents.txt`
 * Generate status page `./go-tinystatus > index.html` and serve the page with your favorite web server
-* Or run the embedded web server with `./go-tinystatus --deaemon`
+* Or run the embedded web server with `./go-tinystatus --daemon`

 ## Configuration file